- What is RLFM?

 D. Algebra I, Geometry, Real Life Financial Math, Algebraic Reasoning – for the student uncertain about the ability to master Algebra II.

 Once the student gains problem solving skills in RLFM, he should be prepared for Algebra II.
-It could be taken in the summer of rising senior year or concurrently with Algebraic Reasoning so the student can graduate college ready.
-At this moment, Real Life Financial Math is not a substitute for Algebra II.
+It could be taken concurrently with Algebraic Reasoning or Geometry so the student graduates college ready.
+Real Life Financial Math is not a substitute for Algebra II.
 We want RLFM to be offered early, so students pursuing any postsecondary education will realize the importance and cost savings of taking Algebra II while in high school.
 School districts can also refer to the below link to view side by side comparison for graduation requirements and what that means.
 Click here to download the document.

-Why did RLFM receive 70 percent of the TEKS and not 100% TEKS?
+Why did RLFM receive 71% of the TEKS and not 100% TEKS?

 We also learned at the review that had we said 100% and missed any, the reviewers would have asked us for additional documentation to support the TEK.
 This was not clear to us or we would have stated 100%.

 We hope our mistake won’t impact your decision to offer RLFM to your students.
+We are happy to provide you with a document showing the 100% TEK alignment.
 RLFM is the only TEA approved financial math course and it meets all accessibility standards, which is important if your district receives any federal funding.
 Should you have any questions about the substance of the course, please contact the publisher Lorraine Decker at Lorraine@DeckerUSA.com.

 What is the difference between personal financial literacy and personal financial education?